node-pcap/node_pcap/README.md

 `node_pcap` is useful for many things, but it does not yet understand all common protocols.
 A popular reason to use this package is `examples/http_trace`, described below.

-## Why?
+Another great reason to use `node_pcap` is [htracr](https://github.com/mnot/htracr), written by Mark Nottingham.

+## Why capture packets in JavaScript?

 There are already many tools for capturing, decoding, and analyzing packets.
 Many of them are thoroughly tested and very fast.
-Why would anybody want to capture and manipulate packets in JavaScript?
+Why would anybody want to do such low level things like packet capture and analysis in JavaScript?
 A few reasons:

 * JavaScript makes writing event-based programs very natural.
 Each packet that is captured generates an event, and as higher level protocols are decoded, they might generate events as well.
 Writing code to handle